 HISTORY OF JACKSONVILLE INTERNATIONAL AIRPORT

-This is the second part of the history of JAX.
+This is the second part of the history of Jacksonville International.
 The first page, covering the construction and opening of the airport in the 1960s, can be found HERE.

 An early 1970's postcard view of the north parking lot and concourse with a Delta DC-8 and a the tail a United 727 visible.